DecisiveAI/mdai-docs/src/install/local/lifecycle/overview.md

-# MDAI Engine Life Cycle Management
+# MDAI Cluster Life Cycle Management

 ## Overview

-MDAI Engine lifecycle management involves post-creation operations to control the behavior and state of the components of each engine or the engine as a whole.
+MDAI Cluster lifecycle management involves post-creation operations to control the behavior and state of the components of each MDAI Cluster or the MDAI Cluster as a whole.

 The common use cases for lifecycle management are highlighted below...
-1. [Disable Engine Ingress](./disable.md) - Disable ingress to validate that data flow has stopped.
+1. [Disable MDAI Cluster Ingress](./disable.md) - Disable ingress to validate that data flow has stopped.
-2. [Enable Engine Ingress](./enable.md) - Enable ingress to validate that data flow has been re-instantiated.
+2. [Enable MDAI Cluster Ingress](./enable.md) - Enable ingress to validate that data flow has been re-instantiated.
-3. [Uninstall Engine](./destroy.md) - Destroy all artifacts associated with the MDAI Engine.
+3. [Uninstall MDAI Cluster](./destroy.md) - Destroy all artifacts associated with the MDAI Cluster.

 ## 🚨 Important considerations for Life Cycle Management 🚨